-NOTE: For raster images, you can also click Advanced on the Job Properties panel to set additional options.
+NOTE: For raster images, you can also click Advanced on the Properties tab to set additional options.
 For example, you can use the advanced options to select a color space, edit transparency values, and more.
-For more information on advanced job options, see Advanced job options on page 69.
+For more information on advanced job options, see Advanced Job Options Overview on page 71.

-Destination options
+Destination Options